nholthaus/units/docs/explain/affine-temperature.md

 > quantities that happen to share a unit name. `20 °C` is an absolute point on the Celsius scale; a `1 °C`
 > *rise* is an interval.
 Converting an absolute point applies the datum offset (`20 °C → 293.15 K`);
 > converting an interval does **not** (`a 1 °C step is a 1 K step`, but a `1 °F` step is a `5/9 K` step).
-> The unit types in this library model **absolute temperatures** — every stored value is a point on the
+> An affine unit type in this library models an absolute temperature — a point on the scale — so *its* conversions
-> scale — so their conversions always carry the offset.
+> always carry the offset.
+A **difference** of two such points is a distinct, offset-free type whose conversions do
+> not, which is how the two operations stay separate without a wrapper.

 A concrete illustration of why absolute and difference cannot be the same operation: the Celsius and Fahrenheit scales cross at `−40`, where a single number reads the same on both scales even though the